 The Board of Directors recommends you vote FOR the election of each of the nominees as directors.

-If Proposal No. 1 is approved, to elect the six directors nominated by the Board of Directors to serve one-year terms until the 2015 Annual Meeting of Shareholders
+If Proposal No. 1 is approved, to elect six directors to serve one-year terms until the 2015 Annual Meeting of Shareholders

 Nominees: